ubipo/kmt/README.md

 - Kinect SDK v2.0_1409

 ## Building
+This project was made using visual studio so there's no cmake list included.
-Only the debug profile is set up correctly.
+Only the visual studio debug profile is set up correctly.
-To not use opencv debug, edit the release profile.
+In order not to use opencv debug, edit the release profile accordingly.

 ## Things to note
 - Includes are still hardlinked, change to env variable or manually change when upgrading opencv or kinect SDK
-- Tests - No, Memory leaks and bugs - Yes
+- Tests - No | Memory leaks and bugs - Yes